temet.util

 logZeroNaN(x)

-Take log10, setting zeros to NaN silently and leaving NaN as NaN (same as the default behavior, but suppress warnings).
+Take log10, setting zeros to NaN and leaving NaN as NaN (same as default behavior, but suppress warnings).

 last_nonzero(array, axis, invalid_val=-1)